Accurate and efficient simulation-based inference for massive black-hole binaries with LISA: Abstract

 \section{Abstract}

 We develop an accurate simulation-based inference framework for high-mass ($\gtrsim\!10^7 \rm{M_\odot}$) black-hole binaries observable by LISA.
 The method is implemented within the \textsc{Dingo} gravitational-wave parameter-estimation code, extending its application from ground-based detectors to the LISA band.
-We train a normalizing-flow model using aligned-spin higher-mode waveform models and a low-frequency approximation of the detector response.
-After sampling, we importance-sample to the true posterior.
+We train a normalizing-flow model using aligned-spin higher-mode waveform models and a low-frequency approximation of the detector response \aua{at fixed reference time}.
+After sampling, we importance-sample to the true posterior \aua{based on the underlying likelihood and prior}.
 We validate performance on simulated signals spanning the signal-to-noise regimes relevant for LISA observations and benchmark our new \textsc{Dingo} implementation against standard methods.
 We report robust agreement in the inferred posterior distributions up to signal-to-noise ratios of $\sim\!500$.
 At higher signal-to-noise ratios of $\sim\!1000$, we observe a reduction in sampling efficiency, while still yielding unbiased and tightly localized posteriors that can be used as a starting point for follow-up with traditional methods.
-The trained flow can generate 20 thousand posterior samples in less than a minute, establishing \textsc{Dingo} as a promising neural inference framework for rapid full-parameter estimation of massive black-hole binaries in the LISA band.
-The likelihood-free nature of this approach allows for straightforward generalizations, including a time-dependent detector response, non-stationary noise artifacts such as gaps and glitches, and low-latency parameter estimations.
+The trained flow can generate 20 thousand posterior samples in less than a minute, establishing \textsc{Dingo} as a promising neural inference framework for rapid full-parameter estimation of massive black-hole binaries in the LISA band. \aur{The proposed}{The likelihood-free nature of this} approach allows for straightforward generalizations, including a time-dependent detector response, non-stationary noise artifacts such as gaps and glitches, and low-latency parameter estimations.